unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 ## GitHub Actions: Environment preparation

-GitHub actions job run on a *fresh virtual machine*
+GitHub Actions jobs run on a *fresh virtual machine*
-* The *operating system* can be selected (Windows, Ubuntu, MacOS X)
+* The *operating system* can be selected (Windows, Ubuntu, macOS)
   * Multi OS builds $\Rightarrow$ {{< course_name >}}
 * The repository needs to be *cloned manually*
 * Any operation should be *configured manually*

-Rather than *convention over configuration*, GHA use **actions** as a form of configuration reuse
+Rather than *convention over configuration*, GHA uses **actions** as a form of configuration reuse
 * Actions can be found on the [GH marketplace](https://github.com/marketplace?type=actions)
 * Developing new actions $\Rightarrow$ {{< course_name >}}